Frequently Asked Questions

 • No, your grass can be wet when it’s time to cut it.

-• Often times the cut grass is simply left where it’s cut to biodegrade and break down naturally.
-Depending on the grass being cut, it could also be used for hay.
+• Oftentimes, the cut grass is simply left where it’s cut to biodegrade and break down naturally.
+Depending on the type and length of grass being cut, it could also be used for hay.

 Hydromulching

-• Hydromulching is a versatile process that can utilize many types of grasses in the process.
-Grass types are usually chosen in relation to the amount of sun said grass can expect to receive.
+• Hydromulching is a versatile process, and can utilize many types of seed.
+Grass types are usually chosen in relation to the amount of sun the grass can expect to receive.

 • It’s not exactly required, but it’s generally advised to have your soil tested to establish the requirements of your grass.